Halsu/halsu-plugins-for-streaming/README.md

 > [!Note]
 > You can use Halsu LensEffects to blur your backgound.
-Capture of a blurred version of the background (Right click > Save Preview Screenshot / Source Screenshot) works well as the wrap source image.
+A screenshot of a blurred version of the background (Right click > Save Preview Screenshot / Save Source Screenshot) works well as the wrap source image.

 ---